webhintio/hint/docs/user-guide/rules/performance-budget.md

 * Everything is a first load, no values are cached, and no connections are opened.
-* [`RTT` (Round-Trip Time)][rtt] is fixed and changes depending on the configured network (more about this in #).
+* [`RTT` (Round-Trip Time)][rtt] is fixed and changes depending on the configured network.
 It assumes all servers respond instantly and in the same amount of time.
 * [`DNS lookup`][dns lookup]: Every hostname resolution requires 1 RTT, imposing latency on the request and blocking the request while the lookup is in progress.